nguyenjustin41/Craigslist-Scraper/readme.txt

+NOTICE: THIS SCRIPT WAS FOR EDUCATIONAL PURPOSES ONLY.
+ALWAYS READ THE SITEOWNER'S ROBOT.TXT FILES FOR PERMISSION TO SCRAPE ON ANY WEBSITE

+How this webscraper is used:

-By pairing this script with Windows Task Scheduler (tool to automatically run scripts) the main.py script can be used to run X hours indefinitely to scrape your desired craigslist posts.
+By pairing this script with a script runner such as Windows Task Scheduler this script can be used to webscrape Craigslist postings which includes: post title, post link, and hours posted.

-The purpose of this web scraper is to give you the latest email updates on a particular item that you want from the Craigslist Free section.
-Because these listings dissapear very quickly (because its free) this webscraper will help notify you via email along with the time the post was last made.
+Because these Craigslist postings can go very quickly (esp. free item postings) this webscraper can be used as a way to notify via email address a specific searched item by title.

+This script can also be used for any other category in Craigslists.
+After scraping the data main.py uses smtplib to send automated email updates to a particular item.

+Conclusion:
-This was a creative way to get introduced to web scraping on python as well as learn how to mine data websites.
+This was a cool and creative way to get introduced to web scraping on Python as well as learn how to data websites.

-This script is for educational purposes only.

 Dependencies:
 Python 3.8.6